Office of Community & Homeless Services (OCHS)

 The Homeless Management Information System (HMIS) is a system required by the state and federal governments to collect data for planning, reporting, and evaluation purposes.
 The OCHS is the lead agency responsible for the HMIS.

-OCHS administers the state funded Housing and Essential Needs (HEN) Grant Program.
+OCHS administers the state funded Housing and Essential Needs (HEN) Grant.
 Part of the funding supports the HEN services housing program, and part of the grant supports the HEN essential needs.
 OCHS awards essential needs funding to an eligible organization to provide the assistance.
-OCHS Community Services Counselors provide direct rental assistance to eligible clients who are homeless or at-risk of becoming homeless and are eligible in the Department of Social and Health Services benefit system.
+OCHS Community Services Counselors provide direct rental assistance to eligible clients who are homeless or at-risk of becoming homeless and are eligible in the Department of Social and Health Services Benefits Verification System.
+For more information, view the Direct Services and Programs page.

-OCHS client services staff provide direct services to clients of the Housing and Essential Needs Program and the Investing In Futures Initiative and are located in the Human Services Department customer service area on the lower level of the Drewel Building.
+OCHS client services staff provide direct services to clients of the Housing and Essential Needs Program and to clients in Coordinated Entry.
+Direct service staff are located in the Human Services Department customer service area on the lower level of the Drewel Building.
 The administrative offices of OCHS are located on the fourth floor of the West Administration building.
 To contact us, please call 425-388-7200.